itIsJim/API-Sniper/README.md

 ## How to develop

-0. Install Node.js and two local ports
+0. Install Node.js and reserve two local ports

      ```
      npm i node